Hotmoka/hotmoka/tutorial/Takamaka.md

-and can be used later to invoke methods on that object or to pass it as a parameter of methods or constructors: when that will occur, the object will be deserialized from its updates in blockchain and recreated in RAM.
+and can be used later to invoke methods on that object or to pass it as a parameter of methods or constructors: when that will occur, the object will be deserialized from its updates in store and recreated in RAM.
 All this is automatic: programmers do not need to care about that.
+They do not need do declare variables as `memory` and `store` for instance.

 ## A Transaction that Invokes a Method <a name="method-transaction"></a>

-In our `Main` class, variable `albert` holds a machine-independent reference to an object of class `Person`, that has just been created in blockchain.
+In our `Main` class, variable `albert` holds a machine-independent reference to an object of class `Person`, that has just been created in the store of the node.
 Let us invoke the `toString()` method on that object now.
 For that, we run a transaction using `albert` as _receiver_ of `toString()`.